 Right across the street is the less-fancy but much beloved Manfreds & Vin.
 Serving weekend brunch and daily dinner, Manfreds has both an a la carte and prix fixe menu.
 The fixed menu is well worth it: it includes their famous beef tartare, a fish dish, an egg dish, and seasonal vegetables prepared in mind blowingly simple yet delicious ways.
 Their wine menu, which is completely biodynamic, is fabulous.
-Can you tell that this is one of my favorite spots on Earth?
 Reservations are recommended, but walk-ins are possible, especially on weekdays.

 If you’re looking for Thai and your wallet is feeling a bit fat, you must try Kiin Kiin.
 An incredible menu of modern Thai cooking has earned this spot a Michelin star.
 But if you just need a hearty red curry or phat thai, Aroii next door (owned by the same group), is cosy, affordable and fast.
 Ranee’s is another local favorite, with tasty traditional dishes at good prices.

-If you’re in the mood for a traditional Danish lunch, there’s nothing like Rita’s Smørrebrod.
-These are the real-deal open-faced sandwiches.
-Hurry, because it closes at 2 pm daily.
 For casual brunch, lunch, or afternoon treat, cafes are always a good call.
-I love Cafe N for vegetarian food (including a great brunch plate!), Taxa for a salad, sandwich and glass of lemonade, and Gavlen, where, I’ll be honest, I only ever get the hand-cut fries (fritter) with chili mayo.
-So naughty but so good.
+Try Cafe N for vegetarian food (including a great brunch plate!), Taxa for a salad, sandwich and glass of lemonade, and Gavlen for a cosy, truly local spot.

 It’s no secret that I’m a huge kebab and falafel fan; Nørrebro really wins the contest for most choice in this category.
 My favorites are Liban Cuisine (also amazing for a fresh but cheap burger!), Ahaaa Arabisk Madhus and Durum Bar, which has far and away the best falafel in Copenhagen.
 Bite into that sucker and it’s bright green, just as a good one should be.